 Getting Legal Help for Facet Joint Injuries

-Facet joint injuries are a type of injury that does not heal once it becomes damaged, leaving the victim with chronic or recurring pain.
-Whether your injury was caused by being rear-ended or lifted a heavy object the wrong way while on the job, you deserve to have your medical treatment covered by the insurance company.
+Facet joint injuries rarely heal on their own, leaving the victim with chronic or recurring pain.
+Whether your injury was caused by being rear-ended or lifting a heavy object the wrong way while on the job, you deserve to have your medical treatment covered by the insurance company.

 Talk to our Atlanta personal injury attorneys today for a free evaluation of your case.
-We take spinal pain, back pain, and other injuries caused by negligence seriously.
+We take spinal pain, back pain, neck pain and other injuries caused by others’ negligence and auto accidents seriously.

 (770) 934-8000